Reading time: 15 minutes

 Translation by AB – February 16, 2021

-The information technology power surge is so sudden (20-30 years at most) that we are still like flabbergasted and barely able to develop the legislative, political and ethical firewalls against its most unwanted effects.
-There is, however, some very good news: the emergence of an ethical concern among young engineers.
-We will mention here the example of the American Tristan Harris, who has gained some notoriety by revealing the processes used by the major digital companies to capture our attention and our time.
-It was necessary to take a first step and drive a movement in the direction of “ethics”.
-But his analyses and proposals call for a critical response as this “swamp of digital ethics” he browses is treacherous.
+The information technology power surge is so sudden (20-30 years at most) that we are still like flabbergasted and barely able to develop the legislative and political firewalls against its most unwanted effects.
+There is, however, some good news: the emergence of an ethical concern among young engineers.
+We will mention here the example of the American Tristan Harris, who has gained some notoriety by revealing the methods used by the major digital companies to capture our attention and our time.
+It was necessary to take this first step in order to start a movement in the direction of “ethics”, but in our opinion his analyses call for a critical response.
+It must nevertheless be acknowledged that this “swamp” of digital ethics is treacherous…

-There is no question of dealing here with the ethical question in general but rather of opening, as usual, a fruitful path for a future exploration.
-We have thus chosen to respond to the ethical position of Tristan Harris, boldly turned towards values (“good”, “bad”…), with an introduction to the much more humble “disclosive ethics”.
+We have chosen to respond to the ethical position of Tristan Harris, boldly turned towards values (“good”, “bad”…), with an introduction to the more humble “disclosive ethics”.
 In our opinion, this already old approach constitutes a solid pontoon on the shore of this swamp.
 To conclude, we will establish a first connection between this ethical question and these “Moral Machines” that we mentioned in 2019.
-What follows is therefore, again and again, only a beginning.

 How do you ethically steer the thoughts and actions of two billion people’s minds every day?